linearray/purescript-localstorage/README.md

 also makes the API easier to use, because with the value type encoded in the key type, type inference is always possible, even for a plain `getItem` call.
 You will never need any type annotations!

+The values you want to store should have a Generic instance, then everything just works.
+Alternatively, if your type is not `Generic`, you can provide `EncodeJson` and `DecodeJson` instances and use `getItem`, `setItem` and friends from `DOM.WebStorage.JSON`.

 Find a basic usage example in test/Example.purs, repeated here for convenience: